 Residence Life is responsible for all aspects of campus living, including housing assignments and room changes, advisement of hall councils, coordination of ongoing educational and social events, the Residence Campus Conduct Board, summer housing, and providing general assistance to resident students.
 We're committed to working with students to build a safe and supportive community where residents are valued, respected, and celebrated for their diverse backgrounds.
 Learn more.

 - Resources for Students with Children

-The Office of Student Life maintains a list of external childcare and family resources.
+The Office of Student Affairs maintains a list of external childcare and family resources.